Rumen: Human uses

-Rumen development
+Development

-At birth, the rumen organ, rumen epithelium, and rumen microbiota are not fully developed.
-Developing the rumen after birth is a critical aspect of the overall development of ruminants.
-This early, sensitive period of rumen development, will have life-lasting effects on the overall health and productivity of the animal.
+At birth, the rumen organ, rumen epithelium, and rumen microbiota are not fully developed and are metabolically nonfunctional.
+The developing rumen does not display the level of keratinization seen in the mature organ.
 Generally, the most receptive time for rumen development is between the postnatal and weaning periods.
 Over this period, rumen organ and epithelium growth, along with the establishment of rumen microbiota, will prove to be essential to rumen development.
+This process is influenced by the introduction of solid food and the establishment of fermentation in the rumen.
+Additionally, there must be an adequate amount of short chain fatty acids, produced during fermentation, to properly develop the papillae.

-Papillae, or small, round projections protruding out of the tissue lining, growth in rumen epithelium is essential for rumen functionality.
-Papillae increase the surface area inside of the rumen.
-Therefore, papillae allow for a considerable increase in nutrient absorption inside of the rumen.
-Distinguishing a developed from an undeveloped rumen is simplified by observing the carpeting of tissue surrounding the interior of the rumen.
-An undeveloped rumen maintains a smooth, papillae-lacking outer surface.
-A developed rumen possesses thick, papillae-full walls.
+Papillae growth in rumen epithelium is essential for rumen functionality.
+Papillae increase the surface area inside of the rumen and allow for a considerable increase in nutrient absorption inside of the rumen.
+Distinguishing a developed from an undeveloped rumen is simplified by observing the carpeting of tissue surrounding the interior of the rumen, as an undeveloped rumen maintains a smooth, papillae-lacking outer surface, and a developed rumen possesses thick, papillae-full walls.

 Due to ruminants being born with a sterile gastrointestinal tract, the developing rumen must be exposed to an array of microflora at an early stage.
-This is why a specific diet in which microflora that promote an anaerobic environment in the rumen are favored.
-Furthermore, feeds must be tailored to the needs of the specific ruminants.
-Developing ruminants who have been on a strict liquid feed diet will possess different microflora when compared to that of a developing ruminant fed with a combination of a dry and liquid feed.
+Specific diets in which microflora promote an anaerobic environment suitable for fermentation in the rumen are favored.
+Furthermore, feeds must be tailored to the needs of the specific ruminants, as developing ruminants who have been on a strict liquid feed diet will possess different microflora when compared to that of a developing ruminant fed with a combination of a dry and liquid feed.
 This is due to the nutrients ingested by the animal not entering into the rumen stomach compartment, as it is instead bypassed by the reflexive closure of the esophageal groove.